 Reusable resealable bags

 Rezip reusable resealable bags – After realizing just how many plastic bags I was using for backpacking food and organizing, even though I was reusing them as much as possible, I decided one of my next purchases would be some reusable ones.
 I’m loving the tiny Rezip ones that sit flat on the bottom, and the slightly larger flat ones.
+These are great for backpacking lunch food items and organizing.
 They are a bit heavier than ziploc, but are also sturdier, so I’m able to use fewer while packing.
 I still use Ziploc bags (actually the IKEA ones), because honestly, sometimes you DO need a bag that you can throw away.
 Consider them tiny garbage bags.
 Another nice one in this category is the reusable bee’s wax wrap.
 This can even keep a hard cheese good for backpacking or bikepacking!
 Amazon $20

 Deuce of spades backpacking trowel – This is one of the most lightweight #2 shovels.
 It’s only .6 ounces and if you’re looking for a bit heavier duty trowel, the new #3 is still only 1 ounce, but twice as strong for easier and faster digging.
 REI $20 or $22